Punch McLean: Personal life and death

+McLean died when his vehicle went off the Stewart–Cassiar Highway near Dease Lake, British Columbia, on May 8, 2026.
+Police said he was the only person in the vehicle.

 Awards and honors

 McLean received the WCHL Coach of the Year Award for the 1975–76 WCHL season.
 He was awarded the WHL's Governors Award in 2005, and was inducted into the BC Hockey Hall of Fame in 2006.

 In April 2016, the Ernie "Punch" McLean tournament was created at Langley Events Centre where six teams competed.